How to Avoid Paying Interest on a Credit Card

 For a more in-depth look into the ins and outs of credit card interest, you can check out our dedicated guide.

-Why Should You Avoid Paying Interest?
+Why You Should Avoid Paying Interest

 Credit cards allow us to purchase things that are otherwise outside of our financial reach.
 We achieve this by splitting the payment over several repayments using our credit card.